Stunning Starry Winter Nights

 objects is quite stunning.
 The Emu, near the centre of our Milky Way galaxy, is a beautiful object to observe.

 4.30pm School Holiday Activity – Practical Optics Fun for the Family – what type of optics are in a telescope?
 Suitable for children 5 years and up.
 Discover how light is bent or refracted through a lens, and how mirrors reflect light.
-Free small telescope for small children suitable for the Moon and the landscape for first 40 families to book.

 $50 Family of 4